Armed conflict in Sudan 2023

 A two-year transition deal to bring about civilian rule was then rejected by the Sudanese people due to the lack of accountability for the heinous actions of both military factions.
 A power struggle began to emerge between the two as violent disagreements and tensions stalled all transition efforts.

 It came to head in April 2023 as SAF troops and RSF soldiers were deployed throughout Sudan.
-Foreign interference from the Wagner group, the United Arab Emirates, the U.S., Russia, and the UK have further exacerbated the situation.
-As the promise of a long-awaited democratic transition diminished, the UN envoy to Sudan was expelled from the country as all attempts at peace collapsed.
+Foreign interference from the United Arab Emirates, the U.S., the Wagner group (Russia), and the UK have further exacerbated the situation.
+As the promise of a long-awaited democratic transition diminished, the UN envoy to Sudan was expelled from the country as all peace attempts collapsed.

 Violent clashes continue to destroy the lives of civilians on top of the difficult challenges already facing Sudanese people including disease outbreaks, economic instability, and the effects of climate change.
 Current fighting began at a time when the country was already experiencing its highest levels of humanitarian need in a decade.